Cecilia Knapp is a poet, playwright and writer who was featured in Vogue as one of the UK’s young writers to watch.

-She is working on her debut poetry collection and she is writing her first novel.
+She is working on her debut poetry pamphlet and has just completed her first novel.

 Being a First Story writer in residence for two years has been such a joy.
 I am hugely proud of the young women I’ve worked with at Fulham Cross for creating books full of brave stories of their identities and experiences, full of courage and fight, protest, honesty and imagination.
 I really believe in the power of creative expression and I’ve seen first hand how my students have grown in confidence and how their personalities have shone because of the boost that creative writing gives them, the permission to celebrate their own lives and express themselves.
 Each week in the classroom there is a new opportunity to discuss writing, to read new things, to debate, discuss, challenge, laugh and experiment.
 It’s a true privilege to be in their company and help them create their magic.Cecilia Knapp